gabirisushi/starwarsintro/README.md

 [========]

-:fa-star-o: &laquo;Yes, I know it is quite buggy (for now)...
+&laquo;Yes, I know it is quite buggy (for now)...
 I am still working (and learning!) on it.
-Please feel free to contribute!&raquo; :fa-star-o:
+Please feel free to contribute!&raquo;